-25. While welcoming the establishment in March 2011 of an Inter-agency Task Force on Trafficking in Persons and the adoption of the definition of "trafficking in persons" as defined in the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children supplementing the United Nations Convention against Transnational Organized Crime, the Committee remains concerned at the continuing prevalence of trafficking in women and girls in the country and at the alleged criminalization and deportation of trafficked women and girls as immigration offenders, as well as the low reporting rate.
-The Committee is also concerned at the lack of a comprehensive legal framework to combat trafficking and provide protection for victims.
+25. While welcoming the establishment in March 2011 of an inter-agency Taskforce on Trafficking in Persons, and the adoption of the definition of "trafficking in persons" as defined in the Protocol to Prevent, Suppress and Punish Trafficking in Persons, supplementing the United Convention against Transnational Organized Crime, the Committee remains concerned at the continuing prevalence of trafficking in women and girls in the country about the alleged criminalization and deportation of trafficked women and girls as immigration offenders, as well as low reporting rate.
+The Committee is also concerned at the lack of a comprehensive legal framework to combat against trafficking and provide protection for victims.

-- (a) Ratify the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime; - (b) Enact a specialized legislation against trafficking in persons that includes the internationally recognized definition of human trafficking in order to better identify victims of trafficking and prosecute traffickers; - (c) Strengthen its measures to combat all forms of trafficking in women and children, including through increased international, regional and bilateral cooperation with countries of origin and transit, in line with article 6 of the Convention, as well as through training of the judiciary, law enforcement officials, border guards and social workers in the country; and
+(a) Ratify the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime;

+(b) Enact a specialized legislation against trafficking in persons including the internationally recognized definition of human trafficking in order to better identify victims of trafficking and prosecute traffickers;

+(c) Strengthen its measures to combat all forms of trafficking in women and children, including through increased international, regional and bilateral cooperation with countries of origin and transit, in line with article 6 of the Convention, as well as through trainings to the judiciary, law enforcement officials, border guards, social workers in the country; and